 Not everyone needs a Posture Analysis, especially if you have good body symmetry, but if you have had ongoing trouble, despite seeing numerous healthcare practitioners and trying various exercise regimes, then it is more than likely you have a structural problem and may benefit from having an analysis.

-Who is a qualified primary healthcare physician and not a trainer or therapist – although I have met many brilliant trainers and therapists!
-When it comes to structural posture correction, I look to a medically qualified professional.
-You can still use your trainer and/or therapist for ongoing support.
+- who is a qualified primary healthcare physician/practitioner and not a trainer or therapist or instructor – although I have met many brilliant trainers and therapists!

-Remember, a one-size-fits-all approach is fine, if you have good body symmetry, but for those of you who, despite having tried various treatments and exercise regimes, still have pain and dysfunction, you need a structural solution and a qualified healthcare practitioner who truly understands posture and the structure of your body and spine – someone qualified to look under the hood of your car and know how to interpret what they find.
+Remember, a one-size-fits-all approach is fine, if you have good body symmetry.
+But for those of you who – despite having tried various treatments and exercise regimes – still have pain and dysfunction, you need a structural solution.
+Ideally a qualified healthcare practitioner who truly understands spinal alignment.
+Someone qualified to look under the hood of your car and know how to interpret what they find.